 Never sit with your feet pointing towards the Buddha.
 This is considered very impolite behaviour.

 Staying healthy is very important when you’re travelling solo in Vietnam.
 Here are some travel tips to help you stay well:

 - Don’t drink the water!
 Always drink bottled, boiled or purified water when you are travelling in Vietnam.
 Boiled tap water is usually safe to drink.

 - See your doctor for medical advice before you leave home.
 Travel vaccinations will probably be required and malaria tablets will be needed when you visit certain parts of Vietnam.

-- Don’t flush your toilet paper when you are travelling in Vietnam.
+- Don’t flush your toilet paper.
 Use the bin provided.
 The sewerage systems can’t handle it.

 - For peace of mind, a Travel Insurance policy is essential, especially if you’re travelling solo in Vietnam.
-You’ll know that you’re covered, whatever happens, while you’re travelling in Vietnam.
+You’ll know that you’re covered, whatever happens.